Cuh4/AuroraFramework/README.md

         AuroraFramework.services.chatService.sendMessage("Server", "Hey all!")
         ```

-Be sure to keep `framework/intellisense.lua` in your addon's workspace for intellisense support.
+    - **Note:** You can create your own script to automatically combine the framework with your addon's `script.lua`.
+This is what I personally do.

-### **Warnings**
+## ⚠️ | Warnings
 - This framework gets updated quite frequently, so you may need to repeat the installation steps above there and then.
-- This framework contains little descriptive documentation because this was made purely for myself originally.
-The framework does utilize typehinting and basic function annotations though.
+- This framework doesn't include actual documentation because this was made purely for myself originally.
+The framework does utilize typehinting and basic function annotations for intellisense support though.